4 Steps to Getting your safe open

 The serial number can be found on the side of the safe or the back panel of the safe.
 For security purposes, some safes have their serial numbers on the body of the safe.
 So, if you can’t find your serial number, use information from your purchase order to find out the brand and type of safe you have.

-Two: Determine If Your Safe Has a Key Override
+Step 2: Determine If Your Safe Has a Key Override

-Once you know the type of safe that you have, you should check whether the safe has a key override that can be used if you have forgotten your combination.
+Once you know the type of safe that you have, you should check whether the safe (or gun safe) has a key override that can be used if you have forgotten your combination.
 Key overrides allow you to gain access to your safe using an alternative method.
 The key override is also extremely useful when you have forgotten the combination to your safe.

 It is possible that you didn’t even know that your safe had a key override.
 Lots of people neglect to read the user manual when they buy a safe.
 Also, not all safes advertise the fact that they have an override key.